mh-guo/mh-guo.github.io/_pages/cv.md

 Position
 ======
-* Dec 2023 -- 2026 (expected): Visiting graduate student
+* Visiting graduate student at the Institute for Advanced Study, Dec 2023 -- 2026 (expected):
-  * Institute for Advanced Study
-  * School of Natural Sciences
-  * Supervisor: James M. Stone

 Research
 ======